bandola/jenkins-desktop-monitor/README.md

 ##jenkins-desktop-monitor
 ######A simple desktop application which tracks a jenkins job and display it's current status as a tray icon.
+It also allows you to disable/enable a job remotely and trigger a build manually.
 ---

 | Build status  | Icon  |